Have questions about bounce rate?

 4. It’s Not Mobile Friendly

-In today’s landscape, mobile dominates how people spend their media time.
+In today’s landscape, smartphones dominate how people spend their media time.
 So, it’s important to keep mobile top-of-mind:

 - As of August 2017, there are over 3.5 billion unique mobile internet users.